 The following day, The Monkees gathered in Hollywood to receive their star on the Hollywood Walk of Fame.
 Each member of the band made short remarks during the ceremony.
 Afterward, The Monkees held a press conference at the hotel where the Monkees convention was taking place that weekend.
 Micky, Davy, and Peter continued the tour after the festivities in Los Angeles with two more California dates before heading overseas for their first round of concerts in Japan since 1968.

 The Monkees in Los Angeles, California in June 1989 (Photo by Henry Diltz)

-The audio file below is from an audience recording of the Universal Amphitheatre concert.
+The audio files below are from an audience recording of the Universal Amphitheatre concert.
 The Monkees perform "What Am I Doing Hangin' 'Round?" along with two of Mike Nesmith's solo songs, "Cruisin" and "Joanne," as well as "Papa Gene's Blues."
 Micky sits behind the drum kit for "Cruisin."